Jump directly to the page contents

 The SynCom Office

-The SynCom Office coordinates processes between the boards and Topics within the Helmholtz Research Field 'Earth and Environment', external stakeholders, and partners.
+The SynCom Office coordinates processes between the boards and topics within the Helmholtz Research Field 'Earth and Environment', external stakeholders, and partners.
 Furthermore, the SynCom Office helps organize events such as synthesis workshops, delegation trips, and parliamentary events.
 The SynCom Office guides the strategic progress of SynCom and is responsible for overseeing the execution of all SynCom-related initiatives.

 Contact